daroczig/AWR.Kinesis/README.md

 * `Updating some data every minute` around once a minute,
 * `Bye` when the app stops.

 Use the `initialize` function to load/cache some data for the `processRecords` calls, then use the `updater` functions to refresh your cached data on a regular basis.
-To store credentials to databases, APIs etc, use the [kmR](https://github.com/cardcorp/kmR) R package to interact with the AWS Key Management Service.
+To store credentials to databases, APIs etc, use the [AWR.KMS](https://github.com/cardcorp/AWR.KMS) R package to interact with the AWS Key Management Service.

 ## Executing the record processor application

-The R script has to be an executable, so add the executable bit (`chmod +x`) and also set a hashbang (for eg `Rscript` or littler).
+The R script has to be an executable, so add the executable bit (`chmod +x`) and also set a hashbang (for eg `Rscript` or use [littler](http://dirk.eddelbuettel.com/code/littler.html)).
 Then define a configuration file for the MultiLangDaemon, for example:

 ```
 executableName = ./demo_app.R